 Therefore, in $G_{i+1}$ we apply rule \ref{it:gnt}, deleting $y$.
 In $G_{i+2}$, there are no germs starting with $aEb$ and the unique path starting with $aEb$ has a terminal node, namely $m$, with degree $1$ in $G_{i+2}$.
 Again we have that $aEb$ does not start a germ in $G_{4i}$ and the connected component of $b$ in $G_{4i} \setminus \{a\}$ is a line segment. \end{enumerate}

-Now assume $T$ consists of more than one circle.
+The second option (case B) is that $T$ consists of more than one circle.
 As mentioned above, the situation must be as in Figure \ref{fig:morecycles} (i.e.\ $Q_T$ must be a line segment and $m$ must have one neighbor in each of the circles corresponding to the endpoints of $Q_T$.).
 We apply rule \ref{it:gt}, so we pick $w_i=x$ and define $G_{i+1}=G_i \setminus \{x\}$.
 We claim that there are no $P$-vertices in $G_{i+1}$.

 Towards a contradiction, suppose that there is a $P$-vertex in $G_{i+1}$.
 Let $t$ be the least one.
 By definition, there must be a circle $C \subseteq G_{i+1}$ such that $t \in C$, $\delta_{G_{i+1}}(t)=3$, and $t$ is the only node of $C$ which has degree $3$ in $G_{i+1}$.
 Since there were no $P$-vertices in $G_i$, there must be at least one $r \in C \setminus \{t\}$ with $\delta_{G_{i}}(r)=3$.